 My session fees are detailed on this page.

 Q. Are your fees rebateable?

-I have a Medibank provider number – because things change, please check with Medibank to determine if you can have some of my fees rebated.
+My fees may be rebatable through your Private Health Insurance, so check with them to see if they cover ‘Counselling'.
 Other people may find my fees tax deductible – please refer to your tax agent or the Australian Taxation Office.

 Q. Where are you located?

 I practice at two locations.
 The first of these is the AKM Centre in Richmond with a number of other colleagues, including psychotherapists, counsellors and psychologists.
 You can find the AKM Centre at: